FAQs

 Piano books are granted to schools as a set for class use; however, participating teachers are able to distribute copies of Music and the Brain songs to send home with students.

-Does Music and the Brain give grants to schools for other instruments?
+Does Music and the Brain provide other instruments to partner schools?

-The Music and the Brain curriculum is designed to teach music literacy through piano instruction.
-We are unable to provide other musical instruments for schools.
-Teachers may blend the program with other instruments (depending on their school’s resources).
+The Music and the Brain curriculum is designed to teach music literacy through whole-class piano instruction.
+We do not provide other musical instruments to schools.
+Music teachers may blend MATB lessons with other instrument instruction (depending on their school’s resources).

 Piano/keyboards were specifically selected for Music and the Brain for many reasons, including fine motor skill enhancement and practicality in the classroom setting.